 Certain bacteria confer health benefits to humans as well as to their domesticated animals.
 With respect to humans, research deals with bifidobacteria and their relevance for intestinal health (e.g., due to the cross-feeding of butyrate-producing colon bacteria).
 Also, the potential health benefits of fermented foods are being evaluated based on the microbial compositions and their functional activities.
 Regarding animal health, the controversial role of coagulase-negative staphylococci in udder skin ecosystems is explored in collaboration with the M-team (Ghent University).

 Predictive microbiology is usually applied to estimate the growth of pathogens and spoilers in foods.
 However, the same tool box can also be applied to simulate the growth and metabolic behaviour of desirable bacteria.
 Research relates to the behaviour of lactic acid bacteria, coagulase-negative staphylococci, and bifidobacteria, with respect to their growth, carbohydrate metabolism, use of alternative substrates, and generation of functional compounds (bacteriocins, conjugated fatty acids, aromas, etc).
 Food systems of interest include fermented meats, milks, and cereals.

-Frédéric Leroy published various book chapters and over 100 peer-reviewed journal publications, having attracted oversome 7000 citations (Google Scholar) since his first publication in 1999.
-Most of the research was published in Q1-ranked journals, situated mainly in the fields of food science and technology and of biotechnology and applied microbiology.
-His h-index is situated between 34 (Thompson Reuters) and 41 (Google Scholar).
-Bibliographic profiles are also available on ORCID, Scopus, Academia.edu, Mendeley, and ResearchGate.
+Frédéric Leroy published various book chapters and >130 peer-reviewed journal publications, having attracted >11k citations (Google Scholar) since his first publication in 1999.
+Most of the research was published in Q1/Q2-ranked journals, situated mainly in the fields of food science and technology and of biotechnology and applied microbiology.
+His h-index is situated between 42 (Publon/Web of Science) and 51 (Google Scholar).
+Bibliographic profiles are also available on ORCID, Scopus, Academia, Loop, ResearchGate, SciProfiles, Exaly, and Kudos.